Barcelona full-back Jordi Alba suffers hamstring injury against Borussia Dortmund | Goal.com

 Alba forced off with hamstring injury against Borussia Dortmund

-Jordi Alba has been forced off of Barcelona's Champions League clash against Borussia Dortmund after suffering an apparent hamstring injury.
+Jordi Alba has been forced off of Barcelona's Champions League clash against Borussia Dortmund after suffering a hamstring injury.

 The 30-year-old went down just after the half-hour mark at Signal Iduna Park and tried to play on after receiving treatment.
 Around five minutes later, however, he was signalling to the bench to be substituted.